openboxes/openboxes/docs/api-guide/stockMovement.md

 ##### Picking
 The `PICKING` state (step 4) is the one state that currently has custom business logic associated with it.
-To trigger this business logic, you can choose to include optional attributes `"clearPicklist":"true"` or `"suggestPicklist":"true"` to your JSON body in order to, respectively: clear the current picklist of all items and automatically suggest items for the picklist.
+To trigger this business logic, you can choose to include optional attributes `"clearPicklist":"true"` or `"createPicklist":"true"` to your JSON body in order to, respectively: clear the current picklist of all items or automatically created a picklist and fill it with suggested items.

 NOTE: We use a first-expiry-first-out (FEFO) algorithm for stock picking.
 In the future, this might be configurable by product.

 ```
 $ curl -b cookies.txt -X POST -H "Content-Type: application/json" \
--d '{"status":"PICKING"}' \
+-d '{"status":"PICKING", "createPicklist":"true"}' \
 "https://openboxes.ngrok.io/openboxes/api/stockMovements/ff808181646b260401646b5bf4ca002a/status?stepNumber=4"|jsonlint
 ```
 ##### Picked